Variational quantum simulation using non-Gaussian continuous-variable systems: CV quantum computing

 \section{CV quantum computing}

 In quantum computing, it is crucial to assess if a task can be efficiently performed with classical resources.
 CV states fall into two categories: Gaussian and non-Gaussian.
-Gaussian states, described by classical probability distributions, resemble classical computing \cite{menicucci2006universal}.
-Non-Gaussian states are needed to unlock the full potential of CV states' infinite-dimensional Hilbert space.
+Gaussian computations, involving only Gaussian states described by classical probability distributions, resemble classical computing \cite{menicucci2006universal}, while non-Gaussian states are needed to unlock the full potential of CV states' infinite-dimensional Hilbert space.

 \textbf{Gaussian states}---Gaussian states are those that can be generated from the vacuum by linear and quadratic Hamiltonians.
 They can be described by a Gaussian probability distribution in the phase space of their non-commuting quadrature operators $\hat x$ and $\hat p$.
 These operators are typically called position and momentum in reference to the harmonic oscillator terminology.
 The restriction to Gaussian states further implies that the quantum states are fully characterized by their first and second quadrature moments.
-In particular, in what follows we set the mean value of the quadratures to zero (which can always be ensured up to a displacement) and assume that quantum states are fully described by their covariance matrix $V$.
+In particular, in what follows we set the mean value of the quadratures to zero (which can always be ensured up to a displacement) and assume that these quantum states are fully described by their covariance matrix $V$.
 In Appendix~\ref{appendix:gauss} we describe the fundamental tools required to manipulate the Gaussian states and operations used in this work.

 Gaussian states and operations have found applications in different areas of quantum physics and information~\cite{weedbrook2012gaussian,serafini2023quantum}, ranging from metrology~\cite{friis2015heisenberg,nichols2018multiparameter} to cryptography~\cite{navascues2006optimality,grosshans2003quantum}, from quantum networks~\cite{nokkala2018reconfigurable,centrone2021cost} to quantum batteries~\cite{friis2018precision,centrone2021charging}, from reservoir computing~\cite{nokkala2021gaussian} to quantum correlations~\cite{kogias2015quantification}.
-Nonetheless, quantum computations using only Gaussian states, operations, and measurements can be efficiently simulated on a classical computer, preventing any form of computational quantum advantage~\cite{bartlett2002efficient}.
+Nonetheless, quantum computations using only Gaussian states, operations, and measurements can be efficiently simulated on a classical computer, preventing any form of quantum computational advantage~\cite{bartlett2002efficient}.
 As a consequence, we need to extend the considered set of states and operations to the realm of non-Gaussianity~\cite{walschaers2021non}.

 \textbf{Non-Gaussian statistics}--- We are interested in estimating the expectation value of some operator $\hat M$ on a non-Gaussian state $\hat\rho_{NG}$